 The Office of Population Research, founded in 1936, is a leading demographic research and graduate training center.
 The demography field encompasses a wide range of specializations that span substantive and methodological subjects in the social, mathematical, and biological sciences.
 Building on its historical strengths in signature fields such as demographic methods, fertility, health and mortality, OPR researchers have embraced research topics that are currently prominent in population studies, such as international migration and development, children, youth and families, as well as various aspects of social and economic inequality.
 In addition, OPR researchers are involved in new areas of inquiry such as epigenetics, biodemography, social epidemiology, and web-based experimentation.

-Students at Princeton can apply to the Program in Population Studies or they can pursue a specialization in Demography as part of their doctoral studies in Economics, Sociology, or Politics.
+Students at Princeton can pursue a specialization in Demography as part of their doctoral studies in Sociology.
 They can also obtain a joint degree in Demography and Social Policy.
-The Joint Degree Program in Social Policy (JDP) is a collaborative effort of The Princeton School of Public and International Affairs and the departments of Economics, Politics, Psychology, Population Studies, and Sociology.
 There is also a one-year Certificate in Demography.

 Shelby Cullom Davis Center for Historical Studies